Estimated reading time: 11 minutes

-As the first portion of the year starts we prepare ourselves to file our taxes for the previous year.
+As the first portion of the year starts, we prepare to file our taxes for the previous year.

-With the income tax deadline of on or before April 30, 2016 (June 15, 2016 for self-employed) looming for taxpayers it’s time to finish up the 2015 year and file with Revenue Canada.
+With the income tax deadline on or before April 30, 2016 (June 15, 2016, for self-employed) looming for taxpayers, it’s time to finish the 2015 year and file with Revenue Canada.

 Related: Income Tax is like a Four-letter Word

-Individual circumstances may involve people filing different income tax forms but for the most part filing of taxes is usually completed by self-employed individuals.
+Individual circumstances may involve people filing different income tax forms, but for the most part, the filing of taxes is usually completed by self-employed individuals.

 In 2016, the going rate seems to hover around $30-$50 for one personal income tax return prepared by a professional or someone who knows what they are doing and makes a living from doing tax returns.